model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 <!-- Is basically the pitch and addressing the user. -->

-Function contracts provide an interface for a verified, sound[^simple-unsoundness] type of of [stubbing].
+Function contracts provide an interface for a verified, sound[^simple-unsoundness] function abstraction.
+This is similar to [stubbing] but with verification of the abstraction instead of blind trust.
 This allows for modular verification, which paves the way for the following two ambitious goals.

 [^simple-unsoundness]: The main remaining threat to soundness in the use of
     contracts, as defined in this proposal, is the reliance on user-supplied